 70 Barrie Street

-- The PGME office will only reimburse up to $400 for course registration fees and only for courses taken between March 1st to July 1st, 2018.
+- The PGME Office will only reimburse up to $400 for course registration fees and only for courses taken between March 1st to June 30, 2019.

-- Provide the PGME office with a copy of your ACLS certificate as proof of successful completion of the course (email@example.com ).
+- Provide the PGME Office with a copy of your ACLS certificate as proof of successful completion (email@example.com)

-- Send the completed form and the original or electronic receipt along with the ACLS Certificate (as proof of successful completion) to Darlene Davis at firstname.lastname@example.org
+- Send the completed form and the original or electronic receipt along with the ACLS Certificate (as proof of successful completion) to Natalie Brown.

 This fee must be paid through the PGME online registration system.
 Do not pay through the Queen’s SOLUS system.

-You will be contacted by Tom Harper, from the Office of the University Registrar, by email to your Queen’s email address only.
-He will provide you with instructions on completing the required information and submitting a photo.
-Once contacted by Tom Harper you will have 2 weeks to reply with the necessary information.
+You will receive an email from the Office of the University Registrar, to your Queen's email address only, with instructions on how to complete the required information and submit a photo*.
+Once contacted, you will have two weeks to reply with the necessary information.

 *Queen’s graduates must provide an updated photo.